Imputation of missing values in multi-view data: Empirical Evaluation

-\subsection{Simulation design}
+\subsection{Simulation Design}

-We generate multi-view data consisting of $n = 1000$ observations of $V = 4$ disjoint views.
+We generate multi-view data consisting of $V = 4$ disjoint views.
 Each view $v = 1 \dots V$ consists of $m_v = 5 \times 10^{v - 1}$ random normally distributed features.
-The mean correlation between features within the same view is set to $\rho_w$ = 0.5.
+We introduce a block correlation structure between the features: The mean correlation between features within the same view is set to $\rho_w$ = 0.5.
 The mean correlation between features in different views is set to $\rho_b$ = 0.2.
 If view $v$ corresponds to signal, then each feature within that view has a regression coefficient of $2/\sqrt{m_v}$ or $-2/\sqrt{m_v}$, each with probability 0.5.
 If a view corresponds to noise, then each feature within that view has a regression coefficient of zero.
-The features and their respective coefficients together form a linear predictor to which the logistic function is applied to obtain probabilities.
+The features and their respective coefficients together form a linear predictor (with an intercept equal to zero) to which the logistic function is applied to obtain probabilities.
 These probabilities are then used to draw the observations of the binary outcome $y$.
+This method for generating simulated data is similar to that used in earlier work on StaPLR \citep{StaPLR, StaPLR2}.
 The following experimental factors are varied: \begin{itemize} \item Fraction of observations with a missing view: A single view is MCAR for either 50\% or 90\% of the observations. \item Size of the missing view: The missing view is either the smallest ($V_1$) or the largest ($V_4$) view. \item Size of the noise view: Either the smallest ($V_1$) or the largest ($V_4$) view corresponds to noise, while all other views correspond to signal. \end{itemize} This leads to a total of $2 \times 2 \times 2 = 8$ experimental conditions.
 For each experimental condition, 100 replications are performed.
+For each replication of each condition, we generate a training set of $n = 1000$ observations in which the missingness occurs.
+All imputation and model fitting occurs in the training set.
+For each training set we generate a matching test set, also consisting of 1000 observations.
+There are no missing values in the test set, and the test set is only used for the calculation of certain outcome measures (Section \ref{sect:outcome_measures}).